nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/HttpErrorHandler.rst

 -----------------------------------
 Apply the default page to the :java:extdoc:`HttpResponse <nablarch.fw.web.HttpResponse>` created by error handling in subsequent handlers and this handler.
-In this function, if :java:extdoc:`HttpResponse <nablarch.fw.web.HttpResponse>` is not configured, apply the default page configured by :java:extdoc:`defaultPage <nablarch.fw.web.handler.HttpErrorHandler.setDefaultPage(java.lang.String-java.lang.String)>` and
+In this function, if :java:extdoc:`HttpResponse <nablarch.fw.web.HttpResponse>` is not configured, apply the default page configured by :java:extdoc:`defaultPage <nablarch.fw.web.handler.HttpErrorHandler.setDefaultPage(java.lang.String,java.lang.String)>` and
 :java:extdoc:`defaultPages <nablarch.fw.web.handler.HttpErrorHandler.setDefaultPages(java.util.Map)>`.

 A configuration example is shown below.